Pagan Love Song

 Pagan Love Song is a 1950 American romantic musical film released by MGM and starring Esther Williams and Howard Keel.
 Set in Tahiti, it was based on the novel Tahiti Landfall by William S. Stone.

 It was the first major role for Rita Moreno (then 19) and her third film overall.

 Plot

 Mimi Bennett lives with her wealthy aunt Kate on the Polynesian isle of Tahiti.
-A half-indigenous, half-White girl, Mimi's dream is to someday leave the South Pacific to live in America.
+A half-Tahitian, half-American, Mimi's dream is to someday leave the South Pacific to live in America.

 Hazard Endicott's arrival changes her plans.
-He is a schoolteacher from Ohio who has inherited a Tahiti estate.
-His first task is to hire a servant and, mistaking Mimi for a native girl, offers her the job.
+He is a schoolteacher from Ohio who has inherited a Tahitian estate, Plantation Oni-ani.
+He hires a housekeeper and, mistaking Mimi for an island local, offers her the job.
 She amuses herself by feigning a bare grasp of English.

 The estate turns out to be little more than a shack.
-Endicott also miscalculates an invitation to a party at Kate's, coming in casual island attire to an event with elegantly dressed guests.
+Endicott also underestimates an invitation to a party at Kate's, arriving in casual island attire to an event with elegantly dressed guests.
 Mimi takes pity on him, and a romance blooms.